hyperledger-identus/integration/README.md

 ### Cronjob testing

-In order to test all latest components there's a weekly job
+In order to test all latest components there's a weekly job.

 | environment | cloud-agent | mediator | sdk-ts  | sdk-kmp | sdk-swift |
 | ----------- | ----------- | -------- | ------- | ------- | --------- |